-- If you are using an event flag to signal the completion of the service, you can test the I/O status block for a condition value to be sure that the event flag was not set by an event other than service completion. - If you are using the \$SYNCH service to synchronize completion of the service, the I/O status block is a required argument for \$SYNCH. - The condition value returned in R0 and the condition value returned in the I/O status block provide information about different aspects of the call to the \$QIO service.
+- If you are using the \$SYNCH service to synchronize completion of the service, the I/O status block is a required argument for \$SYNCH. - The condition value returned in R0 and the condition value returned in the I/O status block provide information about different aspects of the call to the \$QIO service.
 The condition value returned in R0 gives you information about the success or failure of the service call itself; the condition value returned in the I/O status block gives you information about the success or failure of the service operation.
 Therefore, to accurately assess the success or failure of the call to \$QIO, you must first check the condition value returned in R0.
 If R0 contains a successful value, then you must check the condition value in the I/O status block.